OpenUpSA/wazimap/docs/index.rst

 The Wazimap name and branding is Copyright 2013-2017 Media Monitoring Africa (MMA) and may not be used without permission.

+If you use this software, please provide attribution to Wazimap, Media Monitoring Africa and Code for South Africa.

 Contents
 ========